holladayian/travel-tracker-ih/README.md

 ## What it does

-The site should be able to log a user in, show them their trip data, and let them make requests for new trips
+The site should be able to log a user in, show them their trip data, and let them make requests for new trips, all while using apis.

 ## Rubric
 - Use OOP to drive the design of the application and the code